WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Spray.*** The cobra spits venom in a 15 foot line that is 5 feet wide.
 Each creature in that line must make a DC 12 Constitution saving throw taking 7 (2d6) acid damage on a failed save, or half as much on a successful one.
 Targets that fails this save are also considered blinded until the end of their next turn.

-A **cobra** is not a mere venomous snake, but an immense serpent with a wide hood or rays capable of spitting deadly venomous acid at their foes.
-They are typically found deep in the jungle where they can hide in the undergrowth and ambush prey.

-\columnbreak

 ___
 > ## Constrictor Snake <!-- https://wc5e-cr-calculator.frogvall.com/?0;12;13;4;14;6;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;1;;;;;1;;;;;;;;10;;;;;;;;;;; -->
 > *Large beast, unaligned*